rajdyp/my-study-deck/kubernetes/kubernetes.md

     - ClusterIP: Exposes the service on a cluster-internal IP.
     - NodePort: Exposes the service on each node's IP at a static port (the NodePort).
     - LoadBalancer: Exposes the service externally using an external load balancer.
-    - ExternalName: Maps the service to the contents of the externalName field (for example, to the hostname api.foo.bar.example).
+    - ExternalName: Maps the service to the contents of the externalName field (DNS name).
 ```yaml

 ```